 ASIAN SLAW SALAD + MISO GINGER DRESSING

 Simple, flavorful and delicious!
-Easy raw salad as is or pair with a crispy pan fried tofu for those wanting to add an extra kick of protein.
+Easy raw salad as is, or pair with a crispy pan fried tofu for those wanting to add an extra kick of protein.
 Recipe adapted from Food 52.

 - Prep Time: 15 min